Creeping mallow (Modiola caroliniana)

 Cultural control of Creeping Mallow.

-Pre-emergents like Specticle or granular pre-emergents like Onset 10GR have no knockdown activity.
-Because these only control weeds from seed, they do not control older mallow plants.
-They do however, give very good control of Mallow that grows from seed.
-You get the best results when you apply them to bare soil.
+Pre-emergents like Specticle or granular pre-emergents like Onset 10GR have no knockdown activity, and do not work on older mallow plants.
+They do however, give good control of Mallow that grows from seed.

 Total knockdown herbicides.